 - Sex or Gender

 - National Origin

-- Age (over 40, per federal law, although some states offer protections for workers younger than age 40)
+- Age (over 40, according to federal law, although some states offer protections for workers younger than age 40)

 - Genetic Information